 Cietoksnis (Fortress) is located a couple kilometers west of downtown and may be accessed by bus.

-A fortress cemetery located some 2 km northwest of fortress is difficult to reach without a car or a longer hike.
+A fortress cemetery located some 2 km northwest of the fortress is difficult to reach without a car or a longer hike.
 Few gravestones there are elaborate fortress era ones (with many new civilian burials and a section for WW2 Soviet soldiers).
 However, the cemetery is worth a visit primarily for its small Orthodox church of St. Alexander Nevskiy (1897), which boasts one of the most ornamental wooden facades in Latvia.